The central nilradical of nonnoetherian dimer algebras: Preliminaries

 Throughout, $k$ is an algebraically closed field of characteristic zero.
 Given a quiver $Q$, we denote by $kQ$ the path algebra of $Q$, and by $Q_{\ell}$ the paths of length $\ell$.
 The vertex idempotent at vertex $i \in Q_0$ is denoted $e_i$, and the head and tail maps are denoted $\operatorname{h},\operatorname{t}: Q_1 \to Q_0$.
 By monomial, we mean a non-constant monomial.

-\begin{Definition} \rm{ \ \begin{itemize} \item A \textit{dimer quiver} $Q$ is a quiver whose underlying graph $\overbar{Q}$ embeds into a real two-torus $T^2$ such that each connected component of $T^2 \setminus \overbar{Q}$ is simply connected and bounded by an oriented cycle of length at least $2$, called a \textit{unit cycle}.\footnote{In more general contexts, the two-torus is replaced by a compact surface (e.g., \cite{BGH,BKM,K}).
-The dual graph of a dimer quiver is called a dimer model or brane tiling.} The \textit{dimer algebra} $A$ of $Q$ is the quotient $kQ/I$, where $I$ is the ideal
+\begin{Definition} \rm{ \ \begin{itemize} \item A \textit{dimer quiver} $Q$ is a quiver whose underlying graph $\overbar{Q}$ embeds into a compact surface $\Sigma$ such that each connected component of $\Sigma \setminus \overbar{Q}$ is simply connected and bounded by an oriented cycle of length at least $2$, called a \textit{unit cycle}.\footnote{The dual graph of a dimer quiver is called a dimer model or brane tiling, or, if on a disc, a plabic (= planar bicolored) graph \cite{P}.} The \textit{dimer algebra} $A$ of $Q$ is the quotient $kQ/I$, where $I$ is the ideal

-and $p,q$ are paths. \item If $p$ is a path in $Q$, then we refer to $p + I$ as a \textit{path} in $A$ since each representative of $p+I$ is a path.
-If $p,q$ are paths in $Q$ (resp.\ $A$) that are equal in $A$, then we write $p \equiv q$ (resp.\ $p = q$). \item $A$ and $Q$ are \textit{non-cancellative} if there are paths $p,q,r \in A$ for which $p \not = q$, and
+and $p,q$ are paths.
+Throughout, we will take $\Sigma$ to be a real two-torus. \item A \textit{perfect matching} $x$ of $Q$ is a set of arrows such that each unit cycle contains precisely one arrow in $x$.
+A perfect matching $x$ is \textit{simple} if there is an oriented path between any two vertices in $Q \setminus x$.
+In particular, $x$ is a simple matching if $Q \setminus x$ supports a simple $A$-module of dimension $1^{Q_0}$. \item A dimer quiver is \textit{nondegenerate} if each arrow is contained in a perfect matching.
+Throughout, we will take all dimer quivers to be nondegenerate. \item If $p$ is a path in $Q$, then we refer to $p + I$ as a \textit{path} in $A$ since each representative of $p+I$ is a path.
+If $p,q$ are paths in $Q$ (resp.\ $A$) that are equal in $A$, then we will write $p \equiv q$ (resp.\ $p = q$). \item $A$ and $Q$ are \textit{non-cancellative} if there are paths $p,q,r \in A$ for which $p \not = q$, and